-Remember to scroll down the page to find the latest story.
-Please give feedback during your weekly call from school if you are using these stories and ideas.
+Remember to scroll down the page to find your favourite story.
+Please give feedback and photos via class teachers email.

-This page will be updated weekly with different stories and activities that you can engage with at home with your child.
+This page contains different stories and activities that you can engage with at home with your child.
 The activities span a range of abilities for the children across school.
 Some require access to a printer.
 Please do not feel you have to use all the examples, we wished to offer preferences and variety.

 Some stories will have a resource added that lists questions for the story that are divided into levels [called BLANKS].
 If you are unsure which level your child is working on then begin at level one and work up.
 For non-verbal pupils use objects, symbols or pictures within the book for them to answer for example if asking 'Who is this?' point to the picture of Goldilocks in the book and have the bear and Goldilocks doll or symbols as choices.
 If this is not an option then rephrase the question i.e show me Goldilocks.

 We hope you enjoy reading, hearing and engaging with some of Brookfields favourite stories at home :) Shelley and Joanna x

 Our first story is Goldilocks and the three bears.

 If you do not have a copy of this story at home then here are links where you can listen to it: